Michigan Highways

 Eastern Terminus: US-131 at Exit 61 near Bradley

-Length: Updated 16.963 miles
+Length: 16.963 miles

 Map: Route Map of M-179

-Notes: The modern-day iteration of M-179 is one of several route additions resulting from the Rationalization process of the late-1990s.
+Notes: The modern-day iteration of M-179 is one of several route additions resulting from the short-lived Rationalization process of the late-1990s.
 The state had long-range plans for many years to add a state trunkline connection from Barry Co into Allegan Co and the Rationalization process provided that vehicle.
 The portion of county-designated highway A-42 east of US-131 was transferred to the state and designated M-179.
 A source claims the route was to be a westerly extension of existing M-79 (Charlotte-Hastings), but having three concurrent trunkline routes through downtown Hastings was not desirable.
 Thus, the route bears a related designation instead of M-79 itself.

 As an interesting aside, both iterations of M-179 (1935-58 and 1998-Present) terminated at US-131...

-History: 1928 (May 28) New!
-A new, more direct alignment for US-131 (newly re-signed from M-13 weeks before) is officially determined in Osceola Co between Ashton and LeRoy along present-day Mackinaw Tr between 13 Mile Rd on the south and 180th Ave on the north.
+History: 1928 (May 28) – A new, more direct alignment for US-131 (newly re-signed from M-13 weeks before) is officially established in Osceola Co between Ashton and LeRoy along present-day Mackinaw Tr between 13 Mile Rd on the south and 180th Ave on the north.
 While much of the former route of US-131 (formerly M-13) along 210th Ave, LeRoy Rd (Gilbert St in the Village of LeRoy) and 180th Ave is turned back to local control on this same day, the portion of the former segment of US-131 along 210th Ave from the new route of US-131 to M-63/14 Mile (Luther) Rd is retained in the state trunkline highway system as the connection for M-63 to US-131.
 Actual changes in the field may not take place until 1930, as the new direct alignment into LeRoy doesn't seem to be completed and opened to trafic until then.

-1934 (mid) Updated – After likely being unsigned or signed with its destination routes (see above) for three years, this short trunkline connector is assigned its own route designation: M-179.
+1934 (mid) – After likely being unsigned or signed with its destination routes (see above) for three years, this short trunkline connector is assigned its own route designation: M-179.
 It is likely also signed in the field at the same time as well, as the M-179 designation begins appearing on official State Highway Dept maps in mid-1934.
 M-179 is one of the shortest state highways in Michigan coming in at about one mile in length, serving as a connector route between M-63 heading west toward Luther and US-131 heading south toward Reed City.

 1958 (Sept 16) - The short M-179 connector between US-131 and M-63 is cancelled and the road is given back to local control.